The short answer

 How to lower costs

-- Buy a cat tree on Facebook Marketplace — Calgary has constant turnover of $200+ trees for $50-80
+- Buy a cat tree on a local resale marketplace.
+Calgary neighbourhood resale groups list barely-used $200+ trees for $50-80 most weeks.

-- Self-insure instead of pet insurance unless your cat has known conditions
+- Self-insure instead of pet insurance unless your cat has known conditions.
+The AVMA walks through how to compare insurance versus self-insurance for your specific cat.

 Frequently asked questions